What is ecommerce?

 - A checkout process designed for small screens.

-8. Customer service is key
+8. Customer service is a must

 Ways to wow customers: